Meviii/LOL-Account-Checker/README.md

 *Only works on Windows operating systems.*

 The other way which is easier is to download the **Account Checker Release** found in the root folder of the directory.
+There will always be two zipped files of the program, the newest version, and the previous version.
 Running the exe file should run the application.

 ## How it works
 The program creates a Riot client to authenticate the user and a League client to execute authorized requests.
 It then performs a series of requests to gather account-related data and perform tasks.